ibm-cloud-docs/satellite/about.md

 The host instances in your infrastructure provider become the compute hosts to run the resources in your {{site.data.keyword.satelliteshort}} location.
 To add hosts to {{site.data.keyword.satelliteshort}}, the hosts must meet the [minimum host requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers), such as running the RHEL 7 operating system.

 **Zones**<br>
 Your infrastructure environment might have multiple zones to increase [high availability](/docs/satellite?topic=satellite-ha).
-Typically, you have three zones to spread out hosts evenly across zones.
-You can replicate these zone names when you create your {{site.data.keyword.satelliteshort}} location.
+Typically, you have three zones that are physically separate to spread out hosts evenly across zones.
+For example, your cloud provider might have three different zones within the same region, or you might use three racks with three separate networking and power supply systems in an on-prem environment.
+You can represent these zone names when you create your {{site.data.keyword.satelliteshort}} location.

 ### {{site.data.keyword.satelliteshort}} locations
 {: #concept-satloc}